qmk/qmk_firmware/keyboards/matrix/m12og/rev1/readme.md

     make matrix/m12og/rev1:default

+---
+**Bootloader:**
+Hold down ESC while plugging in the keyboard.
+The board will show up as a mass storage device on your computer.
+Drag and drop the compiled firmware .bin file into it.
+The board will automatically reset and load the new firmware.
+:no_entry: **DO NOT DO THIS ON A MAC OS COMPUTER!
+IT WILL PERMANENTLY BRICK THE KEYBOARD!!!**

+---

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).